 As a matter of fact, according to the American Gem Society, most of the ocean’s natural pearls have already been harvested by pearl divers.

-Therefore, even though the quality of a cultured pearl may be the same, pearl grade wise, as that of a natural pearl, the cultured version is generally much more affordable because of rarity.
+Therefore, even though the quality of a cultured pearl may be the same as that of a natural pearl, the cultured version is generally much more affordable because of its rarity.

 4 Benefits of Cultured Pearls vs Natural Pearls